acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

 The Wardrobe addon gives the player the opportunity to change/modify their current wearables into different variants.

-For example, if a uniform has a normal variant and a "rolled-Up sleeves" variant, the player will be able to use ether an ACE Self Interaction.
+For example, if a uniform has a normal variant and a "rolled-Up sleeves" variant, the player will be able to use ACE Self Interaction to switch from one variant to another.

 Since there is no reliable, common patterns in terms of class inheritance, not even within the same DLC, each possible variant has to be defined individually within `configFile >> "ace_wardrobe"`.